What are the key features of an AI intranet for enterprise organizations in 2026?

 • Unowned content isn't answer-ready: If information is outdated, under discussion, or lacks ownership, AI should not summarize it.

-Clear boundaries are what make AI effective everywhere else.
+The bottom line: Clear boundaries are what make AI effective everywhere else.

 Turn your intranet into a trust anchor with Staffbase

 Staffbase was built to support that reality.
-Its AI capabilities are deeply integrated into the intranet’s content lifecycle, permissions, and access model, allowing enterprise organizations to scale answers without sacrificing trust.
+Its AI capabilities are integrated into the intranet's content lifecycle, permissions, and access model, allowing enterprise organizations to scale answers without sacrificing trust.

 See how Staffbase supports AI-powered communication built on trust.

-Validity Note: This article reflects the Staffbase POV and enterprise market conditions as of February 2026.
+Validity Note: This article reflects the Staffbase POV and enterprise market conditions as of March 2026.

 Frequently asked questions (FAQs)